 For the first party in your Shared ride, the criteria above are the same.
 That means if a passenger cancels or doesn’t show before you have other passengers, you’ll be paid the fee as usual.

 Once you have a passenger in your ride, you won’t receive additional cancel or no-show fees because you’re already earning based on the time and distance you traveled to pick up that passenger.

-After arriving at a Line pickup location, the app will prompt you to confirm the number of passengers you're picking up.
+After arriving at a Shared ride pickup location, the app will prompt you to confirm the number of passengers you're picking up.

 If the party size is the same as requested, tap 'Confirm.'
 If a passenger shows up with more people in their party then originally requested, tap 'Other' to skip the pickup.
 Skipping pickups like this won't affect your acceptance rate or driver rating.

 Cancellations are a bad experience for all parties, so we recommend using discretion when cancelling rides.